-- of Directors the appointment and, where the revocation conditions are met, the revocation of the Chief Internal Audit Executive; - (b) implements the necessary actions for the Control and Risk Management System after seeing the outcome of the auditing activities conducted by the Board of Directors with the support of the Control, Risk and Corporate Governance Committee and the Chief Internal Audit Executive; - (c) may ask the Internal Audit Function to check and review specific operating areas and to oversee compliance with regulations and internal procedures in the execution of corporate operations, to then notify the Chairperson of, the chairperson of the Control, Risk and Corporate Governance Committee and the chairperson of the Board of Statutory Auditors; - (d) promptly reports to the Control, Risk and Corporate Governance Committee (or Board of Directors) about any problem or criticality that may arise during the conduction of his/her activity or that he/she may have become aware of, in order for the Control, Risk and Corporate Governance Committee (or Board of Directors) to be enabled to take action.
+- then notify the Chairperson of, the Chairperson of the Control, Risk and Corporate Governance Committee and the Chairperson of the Board of Statutory Auditors; - (d) promptly reports to the Control, Risk and Corporate Governance Committee (or Board of Directors) about any problem or criticality that may arise during the conduction of his/her activity or that he/she may have become aware of, in order for the Control, Risk and Corporate Governance Committee (or Board of Directors) to be enabled to take action.

 11.2.
-Person in charge of the Internal Audit Function
+Person in charge of the Internal Audit function

+Internal Audit

-Internal Audit Function Internal Audit is an independent and objective assurance activity aimed at continuously reviewing the effectiveness and efficiency of the internal control and risk management system, and its related organization.
-It helps the organization pursue its objectives by using a professional systematic approach that generates added value because its purpose is to allow for the assessment of the appropriateness of control, risk management and corporate governance processes and their actual operation.
+Internal Audit is an independent and objective assurance activity aimed at continuously reviewing the effectiveness and efficiency of the internal control and risk management system, and its related organization.
+It helps the organization pursue its objectives by using a professional systematic approach aimed at allowing for the assessment of the appropriateness of control, risk management and corporate governance processes and their actual operation.

-The Internal Audit Function evaluates the planning and operation of the control and risk management systems concerning operating activities, IT systems and the governance of the Group.
+The Internal Audit function evaluates the planning and operation of the control and risk management systems concerning operating activities, IT systems and the governance of the Group.
 This activity includes:

-understanding risks in compliance with the Enterprise Risk Management model adopted by the Group; evaluating the appropriateness and efficacy of the internal control and risk management system by promoting an effective control at reasonable costs, with a special focus on the reliability and integrity of accounting, financial and operating information, effectiveness and efficiency of operating activities, protection of corporate assets, as well as the compliance with policies, procedures, laws, regulations and agreements.
+- understanding risks in compliance with the Enterprise RiskManagement model adopted by the Group; - evaluating the appropriateness and efficacy of the internal control and risk management system by promoting an effective control at reasonable costs, with a special focus on the reliability and integrity of accounting, financial and operating information, effectiveness and efficiency of operating activities, protection of corporate assets, as well as the compliance with policies, procedures, laws, regulations and agreements.